 Thanksgiving is literally around the corner just waiting to attack us.
 But we're not going to need a bigger boat since we prepared in advance.
 Just look at our Pinterest Boards filled with delicious ideas.

 Oh...what's that?
 You didn't prepare.
 Save your sweat for your post-holiday workouts because Maple Soy Roasted Squash literally takes 20 minutes.

 Twenty minutes.
 Do you know what that means?
-When your beautifully brined turkey comes out of that oven to rest, raise the heat to 425°F and throw in the squash.
+When that beautifully brined turkey comes out of the oven to rest, raise the heat to 425°F and throw in the squash.
 Your bird will be ready for slicing and your squash will be ready for eating.

 Simple, roasted squash

 Seriously simple, seriously flavorful.
 Good things can be easy.